hsmahesha/News_Clusterer/README.txt

 Note:
 #==============================================================================#
 At present, we use mahout's k-mean clustering algorithm by randomly setting the value of 'k' to 50.
-Also solr has been minimally tuned for term vectors.
-Hence, the result may not be accurate.
-However, there is a lot of scope for improving the result including the setting up of an evaluation framework.
+Also, solr has been minimally tuned for term vectors.
+Hence, the result may not be that accurate.
+However, there is a lot of scope for improving the result, including the setting up of an evaluation framework.
 #==============================================================================#